Runestone

 A runestone is typically a raised stone with a runic inscription, but the term can also be applied to inscriptions on boulders and on bedrock.
-The tradition began in the 4th century and lasted into the 12th century, but most of the runestones date from the late Viking Age.
-Most runestones are located in Scandinavia, but there are also scattered runestones in locations that were visited by Norsemen during the Viking Age.
-Runestones are often memorials to dead men.
+The tradition of erecting runestones as a memorial to dead men began in the 4th century and lasted into the 12th century, but the majority of the extant runestones date from the late Viking Age.
+While most of these are located in Scandinavia, particularly Sweden, there are also scattered runestones in locations that were visited by Norsemen.
 Runestones were usually brightly coloured when erected, though this is no longer evident as the colour has worn off.
-The vast majority of runestones are found in Sweden.

 History

-The tradition of raising stones that had runic inscriptions first appeared in the 4th and 5th century, in Norway and Sweden, and these early runestones were usually placed next to graves.
+The tradition of raising stones that had runic inscriptions first appeared in the 4th and 5th century, in Norway and Sweden, and these early runestones were usually placed next to graves, though their precise function as commemorative monuments has been questioned.
 The earliest Danish runestones appeared in the 8th and 9th centuries, and there are about 50 runestones from the Migration Period in Scandinavia.
 Most runestones were erected during the period 950–1100 CE, and then they were mostly raised in Sweden, and to a lesser degree in Denmark and Norway.

 The tradition is mentioned in both Ynglinga saga and Hávamál: